SLAC CD Software Engineering

 opt

-An integer corresponding to a Run Id.
-The Model Run for which to get data.
-The default is the latest model run corresponding to the TYPE (see below).
-If given, RUNID must be a valid Run Id, as can be checked in the Oracle XAL Model report.
+"LATEST" (or "0"), "GOLD" (or "1"), or an integer corresponding to a Run Id.
+Egs RUN="LATEST", RUN=2208 The Model Run for which to get data.
+The default is the GOLD model run, subject also to the TYPE (see below).
+If given, RUN must be "GOLD" or "LATEST" or a valid Run Id, as can be checked in the Oracle XAL Model report.
+A more precise articulation of the behavior for each of these 3 possible kinds of RUN, is given below.

 TYPE opt EXTANT or DESIGN The type of desired model: The EXTANT (DATABASE is a synonym) is a model computed from machine PVs and then uploaded.
 DESIGN is model from constants in the model.
 The default is EXTANT.